boopathi/wordfs/README.md

-# Wordament webapp
+# Wordfs webapp

-Nothing.
-Just the plain old wordament as a webapp.
+A wordfs webapp - Find words from a matrix in a dfs fashion.

 # Installation